EdgeTX/edgetx.github.io/docs/getedgetx.md

 ## Get EdgeTX

+**Are you interested in installing EdgeTX on your radio?
+Check to see if your radio is supported on our [supported radios](https://edgetx.org/supportedradios) page.**

+**Ready to install EdgeTX?**

+Follow the instructions in our  [installation guide](https://edgetx.gitbook.io/edgetx-user-manual/edgetx-how-to/update-from-opentx-to-edgetx)

 *To see the list of improvements as well as limitations of EdgeTX,
 please review the release notes for the* **[latest EdgeTX release](https://github.com/EdgeTX/edgetx/releases/latest).**

-**Want to download the latest EdgeTX release?**

-Follow the instructions in our  [installation guide](https://edgetx.gitbook.io/edgetx-user-manual/edgetx-how-to/update-from-opentx-to-edgetx)

 **Running into an issue with EdgeTX?
 Take a look at our FAQ.**